setclockpm/spree_datashift_prod_import/README.md

 A typical SKU is know to have the format of:

     ABC123Z ORG
+what is generally accepted is:
+5-7 Alphanumeric characters a separator(space or hyphen) then 3 alphanumeric characters then another separator followed by a number then the '.jpg'

+    FD234A GRY 3.JPG

 It is known that many image files can exist for one variant also.
 Taking into consideration these two, the correct format should be for the files in the dropbox should be: